Rhizome-Conifer/conifer-user-guide/README.md

 ## Quick Start
 1. Login to your user account.
 Enter a URL in the box in the center of the screen labeled ‘URL to capture’.
 2. Press the ‘Start Capture’ button (look down and to the right of the box where you entered the URL).
-3. Interact with the web page that loads so Webrecorder can capture the content displayed on this page.
+3. Interact with the web page that loads so Conifer can capture the content displayed on this page.
 To collect audio or video from a page be sure to press ‘play’ so the file will load into the browser.
 4. Continue to visit and browse the pages you would like to capture.
 Each page you view will be included in your capture [session](#session).
 Note: you will be capturing the contents of each page you visit but will not automatically obtain pages that are linked to on the pages you collect (hyperlinks).
 5. To end your capture session hover over the ‘Capture’ button in the upper left corner of the screen so it changes to read ‘Stop’ then click that button.
 6. Your [capture](#capture) will then be browsable.
 Note: the capture will not ‘replay’ like a linear recording but instead be an interactive copy of the pages you have collected.